lkuper/dissertation/talks/defense.md

 ## (31. Dynamo, CRDTs, joining forces)

-[TODO: maybe revise this?]

-...happens to be from the Dynamo paper, on Amazon's distributed key-value cloud storage system, and this quotation has to do with application-specific mechanisms for resolving conflicts between replicas.
+...is from this paper on Dynamo, which is Amazon's distributed key-value cloud storage system, and this quotation has to do with application-specific mechanisms for resolving conflicts between replicas.
 The idea here is that, for instance, if you want to implement a shopping cart, and two replicas disagree on what's in the cart, then you can plug in a conflict resolution operation that combines them in some intelligent way, rather than just going with the one that wrote last.

-The Dynamo paper doesn't mention lattices at all, but later on, Marc Shapiro and collaborators came up with what they called conflict-free replicated data types, or CRDTs.
+What's interesting to me is that the Dynamo paper doesn't mention lattices at all, but later on, some other researchers, looking for a theoretical basis for systems like Dynamo, came up with what they called convergent replicated data types, or CvRDTs.
 These are based on the idea that, if we can define an lattice for the states that an object in the data store can be in, then replicas of that object that differ can merge with one another in a deterministic way, because that application-specific conflict resolution operation is just least upper bound.
 Sounds familiar!

-## (32. TODO)
+## (32. threshold-readable CvRDTs)

-[TODO: see if there's a cute illustration I can use]

-[TODO: talk about this; just hit the high points of chapter 5.]
+[TODO: talk about this; just hit the high points of chapter 5: what the determinism result is; replicas *don't* have to agree in order for threshold queries to be deterministic.
+Maybe add something earlier about how it's impractical to expect replicas to ever actually agree?]

 ## (33. landscape again)